Your car’s suspension system smooths out bumps in the road and provides traction by keeping the wheels on the ground.

 Page Contents

-The suspension system in a car connects the vehicle to its wheels, allowing motion between the two.
+The suspension system connects the vehicle to its wheels, allowing motion between the two.

-The main functions of the suspension system are to absorb the energy transferred through your car’s wheels, and to help your car ride smoothly – even on uneven terrain.
+It absorbs energy transferred through your car’s wheels and helps your car ride smoothly – even on uneven terrain.

-When working well, the suspension system helps to support the weight of the vehicle, prevents excessive bouncing, and maintains optimal tyre contact with the road.
+The suspension system helps support the weight of your car, prevents excessive bouncing, and helps maintain optimal tyre contact with the road.

 There are 7 main suspension parts that make up a car's suspension system: